 Configuration errors can be much more costly than the examples cited above.
 Imagine installing a defective assembly in an airliner.
 Imagine if a medical testing device was not properly calibrated.
 One has to look no further than the steering wheel on their car to see an airbag.
 Is it defective on your vehicle?
 How much will it cost to replace every airbag installed?

-- Reduced training time for sales – How long does it take for your company to bring a new sales rep online and make them self-sufficient?
+How long does it take for your company to bring a new sales rep online and make them self-sufficient?
 When you roll out a new product, how long does it take to get your sales force comfortable with selling the product?
 A sales rep that isn’t selling is costing money in the form of compensation and lost opportunity.

 How long does product training take for your product lines?
 How much can that training time be reduced by putting the selection criteria into an AI-powered CPQ solution?
 Time to production and market access are the metrics to review in this phase of ROI measurement.
 For product rollouts, the amount of time that’s saved translates into how much quicker you are able to start taking orders.

-- The cost of putting experts on the road – Product configuration software helps users save considerable amounts of money in the form of reduced travel and time spent by “experts” called into stalled sales cycles.
+Product configuration software helps users save considerable amounts of money in the form of reduced travel and time spent by “experts” called into stalled sales cycles.

 Consider the “Will it do this?” question posed by the customer.
 If the rep doesn’t know the answer, at minimum, they have to ring up your engineering group or product management to get an answer.
 In many cases, the rep will need to bring in a “corporate guru” to analyze the situation and provide an informed response to the query.
 That person is traveling and likely will be expected to pick up a lunch tab or even dinner.
 They will have hotel and air-travel bucks showing up on their expense reports, and they will also not be doing their normal job.